mariaalouisaa/3-in-1-react/README.md

 ### Still to add:
 - [ ] The to-do list component (which will save data to localStorage)
 - [ ] Refine the CSS on all components!
+- [ ] Add functionality for stopwatch to pause

 **Extra notes:** I originaly made this in Vanilla JS [(check it out here)](https://github.com/mariaalouisaa/3-in-1-vanilla-js-) and am really enjoying how differnct the code is between the two versions!